Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

 Ohio State Schedule Analysis

-- The Buckeyes' best victory of the season came against the Penn State Lady Lions, a top 50 team (No. 36), according to our computer rankings.
-The Buckeyes claimed the 94-84 home win on December 10.
+- On December 10 against the Penn State Lady Lions, who rank inside the top 50 (No. 36) in our computer rankings, the Buckeyes secured their signature win of the season, a 94-84 victory at home.

-- Ohio State has the most Quadrant 2 wins in the nation (four).
+- Ohio State has four wins versus Quadrant 2 teams, the most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!